hipstersmoothie/hipstersmoothie.com/pages/garden/Podcast Production Process.md

 ## Editing

-1. **First Pass:**

-   - Make video cuts
+### Video Cuts

+It is _crucial_ if your using a multitrack sequence to [[Podcast Editing Organization|organize your podcast]] and want to make a video that you do this step first.
+During this pass you want to get the general pacing right and set all the cameras.
+If you don't set the camara first you will have exponentially more clips to set the speaker for, which can be a super time consuming process.
+Doing it first makes the problem not exist!

+**What to look out for:**

+   - Cut content you don't want in the podcast
-   - Remove long gaps
+   - Remove long gaps between responses
-   - Set active camera
+   - Set active camera (!!!)

-2. **Second Pass:**

-   - Hide video
-   - Fix transcript
-   - Fix Grammar
-   - Fix timing issues
+### Audio Cuts

+I split editing the audio into two parts.
+If you have an editing partner this is a good place to share some of the workload.

+#### Filler Word Removal

+Descript has a lot of features that make it easy to remove filler words from you podcast.
+It is amazing how far removing a few "uh"s can go into making people sound better.
+Desript has the option to remove all filler words at once.
+I prefer to go 1 by 1 and leave the filler words that make sense in the transcript.
+Sometimes the person is using those filler words on purpose to give thier speech character, and it would suck to remove that.

+#### Script Audit

+This is where all the true editing happen.
+In this step I will listen to the podcast in full and fix any issues in the automated transcription.
+This includes correcting the grammer in the automated transcription as well.

 **Timing style guide:**

    - If people take super long pauses shorten it to `.6-1s`
    - If a sentence starts with a filler word, super repeated word, or a false start I remove it
    - Remove mid sentence filler word if the audio still works

+### Final Polish

+This is where your podcast becomes the final product.
+Here we are just adding polish to make the podcast shine!

-3. Add intro and outro
+- Add intro and outro music/animations
-4. Add section markers
+- Add section markers
-5. Break sections that are 8+ minutes into clips for secondary YouTube account
+- Break sections that are 8+ minutes into clips for secondary YouTube account

 ## Publishing

-1. Upload video to YouTube
+1. Upload video to YouTube through Descript
    1. Make YouTube cover image from figma component
    2. Upload subtitles
    3. Add video description with link to devtools.fm/episode/NUMBER
-   4. Add tags
-2. Publish to buzzsprout from descript
+2. Publish to Buzzsprout from Descript
    1. Add show notes
    2. Add short description
    3. Add tags
    4. Add sections
 3. Create devtools.fm post
-   1. Add links
+   1. Add links to YouTube and Buzzsprout
    2. Add title
    3. Add show notes
    4. Add sections